-Photographs that most accurately reflects the amount of clutter in the rooms to obtain the Hoarding level to be applied to your assessment
+The photographs that most precisely represent the level of clutter in the rooms should be used to determine the hoarding level to be applied in your assessment.

-2.1 Bedroom
+2.1.
+Bedroom

-Please select the photo that most accurately reflects the amount of clutter in the room
+Please select the photo that most accurately reflects the amount of clutter in the room.

-2.2 Clutter Image Rating Scale - Lounge

-Please select the photo that most accurately reflects the amount of clutter in the room
+2.2.
+Lounge Please select the photo that most accurately reflects the amount of clutter in the room.

-2.3 Clutter Image Rating Scale - Kitchen
+2.3.
+Kitchen

-Please select the photo that most accurately reflects the amount of clutter in the room
+Please select the photo that most accurately reflects the amount of clutter in the room.